-Replacing Brake Pads and Rotors
+Replacing Brake Pads and Rotors on 4Runner

 Powerstop Brake Pads and Rotor Swap on 5th Generation Toyota 4Runner

 Below, you will find the complete step by step installation of front brake pads, rear brake pads along with front and rear rotors on the 5th Gen 4Runner.
 Our specific year is a 2014 but this brake kit applies to many other make and model 4Runners.
 Whether you have an SR5, TRD Pro, Off-Road or Limited, this kit may work for you.
 Always check with the seller first to make sure this brake kit works for your model before purchasing.

 We recently covered the overview of the Powerstop brake pads and rotors.
 If you are not familiar with the kit, check out that post first.
 The Powerstop severe-duty truck and tow brake package is designed around performance.
 Whether you are towing a heavy load, overload with expedition gear or have bigger tires, the Powerstop Extreme kit might work for you.

 - Powerstop 4Runner Kit – Check Today’s Price